rk92080/Political-Analysis/README.md

 # Political-Analysis
 How Has the Electorate Changed Since Reagan?

-This is the repository is companion for a long-form article linked here.
-404dataguyblog.wordpress.com/2023/02/09/how-has-the-electorate-changed-since-reagan/
+This is the repository contains notebooks used for analysis as part of a project I did examining how the American Electorate has evolved in the past 30 years on State level.
+The PDF attached is a article summarizing my findings.